-If you are moving houses please inspect the boiler to make sure that it is in a good working condition.
+Before you buy a property, remember to inspect the boiler to make sure it’s in good working condition.

 Ask for the paperwork

 Even if the home owner shows you a relatively new boiler and central heating system, ask your solicitor to get the building certificate.
-Asking for the necessary paperwork of the boiler is important since you should be concerned of whether or not the boiler was installed properly so you won’t have to outlay more money for rectifying any issues which emerge later on once your living in the property.
+Asking for the necessary paperwork will tell you whether the boiler was installed properly or not.
+Hopefully this will mean you won’t have to fork out to fix underlying issues once you’ve moved into the property.

 Gas Safety Certificate

 A gas safety certificate shows that a boiler was installed correctly, and by professionals.
-If there is no gas safety certificate, then it is advised to ask the vendor to pay for a Gas Safe registered installer to check the boiler system and certify it before you move in.
+If there is no gas safety certificate, you should ask the seller to arrange one.
+Ask for a Gas Safe registered installer to check the boiler system and certify it before you move in.